unionco/craft-plugin-docs/docs/craft-sync-db/README.md

         `cd /path/to/project`

-2. Then tell Composer to load the plugin:
+2. Install the package with Composer:

-        `composer require unionco/craft-sync-db`
+        `composer require -W unionco/craft-sync-db`

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-sync-db.